centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/blesta-ispapi-registrar.md

 ### **1. How can I add more TLDs than listed in the Blesta ISPAPI registrar module?**

 You can add more TLDs to the module.
-Please add in this file: <module>/config/ispapi.php These are the TLDs supported by HEXONET: https://www.hexonet.net/resellers/domains You can choose from this list.
+Please add in this file: `<module>/config/ispapi.php` [These](//www.hexonet.net/resellers/domains) are the TLDs supported by HEXONET.
+You can choose from this list.

 ### **2. I tried to register a domain name with my existing/in use nameserver.
 But the registrar module throws an error: Object does not exist.
 What is the reason for this issue?**